2024 Water Quality Dashboard

 How We Treat Your Drinking Water

-Our two state-of-the-art water treatment plants, located in Newport and Portsmouth, were the first in Rhode Island to use advanced, multi-stage treatment technology.
-Together, they can produce up to 16 million gallons of high-quality drinking water each day.
+NWD operates two state-of-the-art water treatment plants serving Aquidneck Island: Station 1 in Newport and Lawton Valley in Portsmouth.
+Both plants use mirrored treatment processes and were the first in Rhode Island to use advanced multi-stage treatment technology.
+Combined treatment capacity is up to 16 million gallons per day.

-We draw our water from nine surface reservoirs across Newport, Middletown, Portsmouth, Tiverton, and Little Compton.
-The primary water supplies include South Easton Pond (Newport), Lawton Valley Reservoir and St. Mary’s Pond (Portsmouth), and Watson Reservoir (Little Compton).
+Raw water is drawn from nine surface reservoirs across Newport, Middletown, Portsmouth, Tiverton, and Little Compton.
+Primary water supplies include South Easton Pond (Newport), Lawton Valley Reservoir and St. Mary’s Pond (Portsmouth), and Watson Reservoir (Little Compton).

-These reservoirs are connected through a complex network of pipelines and pumping stations, which transport raw water to our treatment facilities.
-There, it undergoes a series of carefully monitored processes to ensure it meets or exceeds all state and federal drinking water standards.
+These reservoirs are connected through a network of pipelines and pumping stations that transport raw water to the treatment plants.
+There, water undergoes a series of monitored processes to meet or exceed all Federal and State drinking water standards.

 Treatment Process

-After treatment, the water is carefully stored and distributed through a connected network of pipes, storage tanks, and pumping stations.
-This system delivers reliable, high-quality water to homes, businesses, and industries across the the island, any time it’s needed for drinking, cooking, cleaning, bathing, and everyday life.
+After treatment, water is stored and distributed through a connected network of pipes, storage tanks, and pumping stations.
+This system delivers reliable, high-quality water to homes, businesses, and institutions across the island.

 History